kaespi/CppMemoryLayout/README.md

   vtable[1]=0x5589d8f2f332   (=VirtualChildClass::get_c())
 ```

 Ok, that's interesting.
 The `vptr` points to the third entry in the `vtable` actually (the first entry should be the offset and =0 in our example).
 That's however, totally meaningful, as normally you don't want to access the type information but rather the virtual functions.
 So it's more efficient to let `vptr` point to the first virtual function, rather than the actual beginning of `vtable`.
 Note that this is compiler specific.
 My GCC has implemented it this way, your compiler might do it differently!
-And don't even mentino multiple inheritance....
+And don't even mention multiple inheritance....

-Luckily, the compiler takes care of that all, and we dont' need to worry.
+Luckily, the compiler takes care of that all, and we don't need to worry.

 A summary is sketched below: